sdr-enthusiasts/docker-piaware/README.md

 # docker-piaware
 FlightAware's PiAware docker container including support for bladeRF, RTLSDR.
 Includes dump1090-fa (but not yet dump978, see endnote).
 Builds and runs on x86_64, arm32v7 and arm64v8 (see below).

+Can optionally pull Mode-S/BEAST data from another host/container running `readsb`/`dump1090`.

 For more information on what PiAware is, see here: https://flightaware.com/adsb/piaware/

-Has the ability to run as privileged mode (for quick and easy), or non-privileged mode (not as quick and easy, but more secure).

 Tested and working on:
  * `x86_64` (`amd64`) platform running Ubuntu 16.04.4 LTS using an RTL2832U radio (FlightAware Pro Stick Plus Blue)